 A financier is a small, bite-sized French almond cake.
 Similar in size to petits fours, these small cakes are made with almonds, hazelnut, egg whites, flour, powdered sugar, and beurre noisette (brown butter).
 They’re typically baked in small rectangular molds and are known for having a light and moist interior with a slightly crispy outer crust.

 Financiers were said to have been invented by the Vistadine order of nuns in the 17th century.
 It’s unclear how these small French cakes got their name, but one story claims that the name “financier” is derived from the rectangular mold that resembles a bar of gold.

 Another theory claims that the name is linked to the Paris Stock Exchange.
 These small cakes became popular in the financial district because they could easily be stored in the pocket for long periods without being damaged.

-In New Orleans, beignets are typically shaped into squares and served hot with a generous dusting of powdered sugar.
+In New Orleans, beignets are often made with leavened dough instead of choux pastry.
+They’re typically shaped into squares and served hot with a generous dusting of powdered sugar.
 They’re traditionally eaten for breakfast or for dessert, usually with a cup of hot chocolate or café au lait.

-In France, beignets are round or oval in shape and much more cake-like in texture compared to their airier and crispier American cousins.
+In France, it’s common to find beignets that are round or oval in shape.
+They’re much more cake-like in texture compared to their airier and crispier American cousins.
 These yeastier beignets are also referred to as “boules de Berlin” in France because they’re made with a similar dough as the German Berliner doughnut.

 The Paris-Brest is another dessert that choux pastry lovers will surely enjoy.
 Shaped like a bicycle wheel, it refers to a pastry made with a ring of pâte à choux split in half and filled with a praline-flavored cream.